From the Lliure, we present the activities related to the Season 25-26.

 © Emili Serra Llum de guàrdia

 The Llum de guàrdia collection of theatre texts, which we launched last season in a co-publication venture with Comanegra, is continuing.
-In addition to enjoying the titles that have already been published (L’herència, Prosopopeya, Fantàstic Ramon, Cor dels amants and La brama del cérvol), we are adding six new ones to the collection, in paper and ebook.
+In addition to enjoying the titles that have been published the last season (L’herència, Prosopopeya, Fantàstic Ramon, Cor dels amants and La brama del cérvol), we are adding six new ones to the collection, in paper and ebook.

 Happy reading!